 2020 Monthly Webinars

-MLA is pleased to present the first nine 2020 MLA webinars.
+MLA is pleased to present the 2020 MLA webinars.
 Every quarter, we will add three more webinars.
 This allows us to open up more opportunities for MLA members and others to submit great webinars!

 If you teach or plan to teach, the Association of College and Research Libraries (ACRL) Information Literacy Framework threshold concepts will help you promote deep learning for your students.
 Threshold concepts are the ideas in any discipline that are passageways to enlarged understanding or ways of thinking and practicing in the discipline.